YueyingSun/Mandate-Models-and-the-Inelastic-Market-Hypothesis/README.md

 3 January 2024

 ## Introduction
-The notebooks in this repository reproduces the results given in tha paper "Mandate Models and the Inelastic Market Hypothesis".
-The `data`
+The notebooks in this repository reproduce the results given in Section~6 and Section~7 of paper "Mandate Models and the Inelastic Market Hypothesis".
+The

+`data`